gem5bootcamp/lps2024/slides/06-Contributing/02-testing.md

 1. **CPP Unit tests**: These are tests that run C++ code.
 In gem5, we use the Google Test framework.
 2. **Python Unit tests**: These are tests that run Python code.
 In gem5, we use the Python unittest framework.
-3. **TestLib Tests**: These are tests that run gem5 simulations, verify exist codes, and compare output to expected output ("testlib" is the name of the framework used to do this).
+3. **TestLib Tests**: These are tests that run gem5 simulations, verify exit codes, and compare output to expected output ("testlib" is the name of the framework used to do this).
 4. **Compilation Tests**: Tests which compile gem5 under different configurations with different compilers/environments.

 **Note:** There are some tests we run which don't fit into these categories, but these are the main ones.